MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-production.md

 In basic warehouse configurations where the location requires pick processing but not shipment processing, you use the **Inventory Pick** page to organize and record the picking of components.

 In basic warehouse configurations, you must pick for assembly orders with the **Inventory Movement** page.
-For more information, see the "Handling Assemble-to-Order Item with Inventory Picks" section in [Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).
+For more information, see [Handling Assemble-to-Order Item with Inventory Picks](warehouse-how-to-pick-for-production.md#handling-assemble-to-order-items-with-inventory-picks).

 In advanced warehouse configurations where locations require both picks and shipments, you use the **Warehouse Pick** page to bring components to production or assembly orders.
 For more information, see [Pick for Production or Assembly in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).